TITLE 35: ENVIRONMENTAL PROTECTION

 vii) Each unslotted guide pole must be equipped with a gasketed cap on the end of the pole.

-viii) Each slotted guide pole must be equipped with a gasketed float or other device which closes off the liquid surface from the atmosphere.
+viii) Each slotted guide pole must be equipped with a gasketed float or other device that closes off the liquid surface from the atmosphere.

 ix) Each gauge hatch and each sample well must be equipped with a gasketed cover.

-2) The remanufacturer or other person that stores or treats the hazardous secondary material must operate the tank in accordance with the following requirements:
+2) The remanufacturer or other person that stores or treats the hazardous secondary material must operate the tank in compliance with the following requirements:

 A) When the floating roof is resting on the leg supports, the process of filling, emptying, or refilling must be continuous and must be completed as soon as practical.